"Time you enjoy wasting is not wasted time" - Marthe Troly-Curtin

 - CAB F53.1

 I am interested in solving problems arising from deep learning approaches in health care.
-With this purpose I focus on interpretable approaches that exploit unlabeled data and tackle the issue of class imbalance.
+With this purpose, I focus on designing techniques leveraging prior knowledge and unlabeled data to bring current methods closer to clinicians.

 After two years of preparatory classes I entered Telecom Paris as my engineering school for the following three years.
 During my first year, I obtained my B.Sc in the field of “Science of Engineering”.
 I then moved to Sophia-Antipolis for my second year to join EURECOM as a double degree with Telecom Paris.
 Finally I completed my last year of master at ENS Paris Saclay, joining the “Mathematiques, Vision, Apprentissage” (MVA) master’s program where I studied applied mathematics and computer vision in machine learning.
 During my last 6 months of master, I completed a research internship within Imagia, a Montreal-based start-up.
 There I worked on interpretable deep learning in the context of medical Imaging.
 I joined the Biomedical Informatics group in 2020 for my Ph.D.